aschey/symphonia-adapters/crates/symphonia-adapter-libopus/README.md

 ## License

-This crate is licensed under the MIT or Apache 2.0 licenses.
+This crate is licensed under either the MIT and Apache 2.0 license, at your choice.

 libopus and opusic-sys are licensed under the
 [opus license](https://opus-codec.org/license/).